euphorie/osha.oiradoc/docs/manuals/editor2.rst

 With structure, we refer to the layout of *profile questions*, *modules* and *submodules*, as well as their contained *risks* and *measures*.

 Within a *module* or *profile question*, you can either add *submodules* or *risks*; a combination of both isn't possible.
-You can however add *risks* to a *submodule*.

 ----------------------------------------------
 Copying or moving elements inside an OiRA tool
 ----------------------------------------------

 When you base the OiRA tool on an existing OiRA tool, it will already have a structure.
 Main modules and submodules may be added to, or removed from any part of this structure.
-You can also copy and move modules, both within the OiRA tool and to other OiRA tools under your management (visible on the overview on the left).
+You can also copy modules from any OiRA tool (your own or others) and paste into OiRA tools under your management (visible on the overview on the left).
+Additionally you can move modules from your tools (cut and paste) to another version of your tool.

 Click on the item which you would like to copy or move, and open the menu *Actions* (top right, next to *Edit*).
-Choose the desired option (Copy or, go to the area where you want to move it (click in the desired OiRA tool and folder) and choose *Paste* from the *Actions* menu.
+Choose the desired option (*Copy* or *Cut*, go to the area where you want to move it (click in the desired OiRA tool and folder) and choose *Paste* from the *Actions* menu.